AmadeusITGroup/odyssey-reactive-messaging/README.md

 ### Reactive Messaging for MicroProfile exploration

-This project is about experimenting with new idea for the [Reactive Messaging for MicroProfile](https://github.com/eclipse/microprofile-reactive-messaging) specifications.
+This project is about experimenting with new ideas for the [Reactive Messaging for MicroProfile](https://github.com/eclipse/microprofile-reactive-messaging) specifications.

 The current main focus is on the follow aspects: